johannschopplich/nuxt-kql/docs/guide/authentication-methods.md

 ## Basic Authentication

-In the case you don't want to build upon the [kirby-headless-starter](https://github.com/johannschopplich/kirby-headless-starter), for example because you only want to opt-in to KQL with an existing Kirby project, you can use basic authentication.
+In the case you don't want to build upon the [kirby-headless-starter](https://github.com/johannschopplich/kirby-headless-starter), for example because you only want to opt in to KQL with an existing Kirby project, you can use basic authentication.

 ::: tip
 The default KQL endpoint `/api/query` [requires authentication](https://getkirby.com/docs/guide/api/authentication).
 You have to enable HTTP basic authentication in your Kirby project's `config.php` file: